clairross/haptrio/README.md

 {
     "port": "COM6", // Enter the string for the device you want to connect to.
 This likely starts with "COM" "debug_mode": false, // Turning this on will use more resources but display extra information, make sure it is off when demoing
-}
+    "keyboard_enabled": false, // This allows control of the player with the keyboard instead of the Haply.
+Can be used for testing purposes but should remain off otherwise
+    "mouse_enabled": false, // This allows control of the player with the mouse instead of the Haply.
+Can be used for testing purposes but should remain off otherwise
+    "flip_y_haply": false // this flips the y-axis input for the haply since some of them are set up differently }
 ```